guilherme-mattos-conde/software-engineering-college-activities/README.md

-# Software-Engeneering-College-Activities | Welcome to my repository ✌
+# Welcome to my repository ✌

 <p align="justify">In this repository I post the activities I do at college.
 It's divided by the bimester and the subject.</p>